 Above the clock outside The Drawbridge pub is a copy of a figurehead, originally featured on the front of a Victorian paddle steamer called The Demerara.
-The steamer became stranded in the mud banks of the River Avon in 1851 and too damaged to continue as a steamer - so was converted to a sail boat.
-The figurehead features a figure wearing a feather headdress, skirt, spear and an unidentified plant.
-The original was removed, much to the public's dismay, when the building it had been displayed on was to be demolished.
-After changing hands a few times, the figurehead was recovered in the 1940s, but was already too decayed to save.
+The figurehead features a man wearing a feather headdress, skirt, spear and holding a still unidentified plant.
+After it's first home was demolished, the figurehead changed hands a few times, and was recovered in the 1940s, but was sadly too decayed to save.
 The unidentified plant, however, did the rounds for a few years until it was bought for the price of a pint in the 1940s, and eventually donated to the Bristol Museum.

 Although you would be forgiven for thinking this seemingly modern building wasn’t particularly historical, The Hole in the Wall was incredibly popular with sailors throughout the 18th century.
 The pub, originally called The Coach and Horses, became known as The Hole in the Wall due to the spy hole that was located on the side of the building.
-Sadly, I struggled to find out if you could still find the spy hole, but found out it was used by sailors to look out for the press gangs that roamed the harbour.
-The gangs would look for sailors to force into slavery on ships - a job that was so horrible and dangerous, sailors would rather not work at all.
+Sadly, I struggled to find out if you could still find the spy hole but I am sure people would be happy to help you look for it as long as you phrase yourself properly.

 Built in the 1700s as a sugar refinery, Hotel Du Vin at Lewins Mead has come a long way from its industrial start.
 When the factory was in full, operation it provided what was considered to be a luxury item at the time to the UK.
 The historical walking tour, Eat Walk Talk Bristol, starts its route here.
 The walk is a great way to see some of the more interesting buildings housing bars and pubs across the city.